Featured site: Need gift ideas? Etsy.com is the best place for wonderful unique items

 2. Example output is generated from your repository that you want to display (for example, you've created a program for generative fiction whose output is in html format).
 You want to show users example output.

-In both cases, you want users to see the html page displayed as a functional page on GitHub in just 1 click, without them having to leave GitHub or download your repository first.
+In both cases, you want users to see the html page displayed as a functional page on GitHub pages in just 1 click, without them having to leave GitHub or download your repository first.
 You want to make it easy for users to see what they'd be getting.

 Restrictions on publishing html pages on GitHub